ericboris/movie-recommendation-web-app/docs/index.md

 ```

 ### Basic structure and layout of the web application created using HTML, CSS, and JavaScript.
+* I blocked out the basic structure of the site in HTML.
+* I connected basic javascript functionality to the html pages.
+* Design is low priority so I'll do CSS later.

 ### Simple static movie list for testing purposes integrated.